 Where to Buy

-Some people opt to order Modafinil from international pharmacies where they are sold without a prescription.
-However, ordering from these discreet pharmacies may not only be illegal in your country, but there are additional risks such as receiving drugs that contain the wrong active ingredient, too much or too little of the active ingredient, or contain dangerous ingredients.
+Some people opt to order modafinil from international pharmacies where drugs are sold without a prescription; this may be illegal in your country, and there may be additional risks, including receiving drugs that contain the wrong active ingredient, too much or too little of the active ingredient or contain dangerous ingredients.

-Modafinil is definitely one of today’s most exciting, widely discussed, and intriguing nootropics, and with good reason: it packs the eugeroic and cognitive “punch” of amphetamines, making it possible to perform both physically and mentally at peak levels for long periods, but without amphetamines’ typical jitteriness, irritability, paranoia, and eventual devastating sleep-debt crash.
+Modafinil is one of today’s most exciting, widely discussed, and intriguing nootropics, and with good reason: it packs the eugeroic and cognitive “punch” of amphetamines, making it possible to perform both physically and mentally at peak levels for long periods, but without amphetamines’ typical jitteriness, irritability, paranoia, and eventual devastating sleep-debt crash.

 It’s generally safe and well-tolerated, and it appears to have a low potential for addiction.